vacu9708/Shopping-mall/README.md

 Used to permit only authenticated requests to specific APIs

 ## Spring mail
-Used to send emails to users
+Used to send emails to users.
+Load balancing is applied for sending emails using Kafka

 ## Kafka
 For decoupled communication between microservices for scenarios such as order notifications, sign-in verification.